kmlawson/japanese-empire-mo3335/seminars.md

 **Further Reading:**

-* Henry, *Assimilating Seoul: Japanese Rule and the Politics of Public Space in Colonial Korea, 1910-45*
+* Henry, *Assimilating Seoul: Japanese Rule and the Politics of Public Space in Colonial Korea, 1910-45* (P)
 * Peattie, *Japanese Colonial Empire*
 * Liao, *Taiwan Under Japanese Colonial Rule*
-* Kim Brandt, “Objects of Desire: Japanese Collectors and Colonial Korea,” Positions: East Asia Cultures Critique 8, no. 3 (2000): 711–46.
+* Kim Brandt, “Objects of Desire: Japanese Collectors and Colonial Korea,” *Positions: East Asia Cultures Critique* 8, no. 3 (2000): 711–46.
 * Chen, Ching-Chih.
 “The Japanese Adaptation of the Pao-Chia System in Taiwan, 1895-1945.”
 [Jstor](http://www.jstor.org/stable/2052755)
-* Ching, *Becoming Japanese*, 1-50: Introduction and Ch 1-2 [Library ebook](http://dx.doi.org/10.1525/california/9780520225510.001.0001)
+* Ching, *Becoming Japanese*, 1-50: Introduction and Ch 1-2 [Library ebook](http://dx.doi.org/10.1525/california/9780520225510.001.0001) (P)
 * [Through Formosa: an account of Japan's Island Colony](https://archive.org/details/throughformosaac00ruttuoft), Ch.
 7, 11
 * Barclay, "Cultural Brokerage" 323-360 [Online](http://journals.cambridge.org/action/displayFulltext?type=1&fid=853792&jid=JAS&volumeId=64&issueId=02&aid=853784)
 * Antonio C. Tavares, “The Japanese Colonial State and the Dissolution of the Late Imperial Frontier Economy in Taiwan, 1886-1909,” The Journal of Asian Studies 64, no. 2 (May 1, 2005): 361–85 [Online](http://journals.cambridge.org/action/displayAbstract?fromPage=online&aid=853796&fulltextType=RA&fileId=S0021911805000811)
 * Moon, Yumi. *Populist Collaborators: The Ilchinhoe and the Japanese Colonization of Korea, 1896-1910*.
 1 edition.
 Cornell University Press, 2013.
+(P)
 * Brandt, Kim. *Kingdom of Beauty: Mingei and the Politics of Folk Art in Imperial Japan*.
 Duke University Press Books, 2007.
+(P)
-* Naoko Shimazu, *Japan, Race and Equality: The Racial Equality Proposal of 1919* (London: Routledge Press, 1998)
+* Naoko Shimazu, *Japan, Race and Equality: The Racial Equality Proposal of 1919* (London: Routledge Press, 1998) (P)

 **Preparation:**

 * Examine a map of the Korean peninsula and of the island of Taiwan.
 Familiarise yourself with the location of the major cities.
 * Robinson will give you the general background on the history of colonial Korea.
 You can use this chapter and the broader book to help you with the Korean context
 * Tierney is not all an easy read, make sure you understand what you are reading.
 * Look up Nitobe Inazo and read a little about him.
+Some of you may be interested in exploring his key role in popularising the idea of "Bushido"
 * Atkins and Tierney will form an important part of the discussion, as will the "Demon Bird" and the Nitobe readings.
 * You should be working on your first prospectus or critical review.